-• This Program includes non-traditional non-motorized transportation both during Program hours and/or as the primary means of transportation for students during free time via:
+- This Program includes non-traditional non-motorized transportation both during Program hours and/or as the primary means of transportation for students depending on internship and field trips: - o Bicycle - Extended walking or hiking of approximately (1-2 hours)

-• Extended walking or hiking of approximately 3 miles This form of transportation is a common or elective form of public transportation in the country abroad but may have limited or no governmental regulation.
+This form of transportation is a common or elective form of public transportation in the country abroad but may have limited or no governmental regulation.
 This means that equipment or animals may or may not be inspected, that I may be at risk for injury due to contact with animals or their behavior, and that this form of transportation may require my own physical exertion.